mathigon/textbooks/content/circles/content.md

 like a rectangle or triangle).

-In nature, objects like water drops or air bubbles can _save energy_ by becoming circular or spherical, and reducing their surface area.
+In nature, objects like water drops or air bubbles can _save energy_ by becoming spherical, and minimising their surface area for a given volume.

 ::: column(width=320)